-vxnxnt rated The Art of War: 4 stars
+vxnxnt rated The Hobbit: 5 stars

 Heavily interested in politics, games, music, technology and just the World altogether.